JorgeCastilloPrz/hiroaki/README.md

        // you'll need to call the server through the rule rule.server.whenever(GET, "v2/top-headlines")
                   .thenRespond(success(jsonBody = fileBody("GetNews.json")))
+                  // Can also inline a body or use the json DSL

        runBlocking { dataSource.getNews() }

        /*...*/